fury-gl/fury/docs/source/posts/2023/2023-07-03-week-5-joaodellagli.rst

 an FBO:

 1. Setup the FBO
-2. Attach a texture to its color attachment
+2. Attach a texture to it's color attachment
 3. Setup the shader to be used in the FBO render and the shader to render the FBO's Color Attachment
 4. Render to the FBO
 5. Use the color attachment as texture attached to a billboard to render what was on the screen